happyuc-project/web3j/docs/source/getting_started.rst

 Getting Started
 ===============

-Add the latest web3j version to your project build configuration.
+Add the latest webuj version to your project build configuration.

 Maven
 -----